 Distinctive Solutions Inc. has a range of cold chain packaging solutions to offer to businesses in the GTA and Southwestern Ontario.
-We offer many different products, such as insulated shipping boxes, cold packs, insulated bubble wrap, EPS coolers, and ice gel packs for shipping and packaging.
+We offer many different products, such as insulated shipping boxes, bubble foil insulation, cold packs, insulated bubble wrap, EPS coolers, and ice gel packs for shipping and packaging.

 We stock polystyrene containers in traditional sizes as well as custom sizes for pharmaceutical and food applications.